Python-SIP/sip/docs/api_14.rst

         a new reference to the type-specific user object.

-.. c:function:: PyObject *sipGetUserObject(sipSimpleWrapper *obj)
+.. c:function:: PyObject *sipGetUserObjectRef(sipSimpleWrapper *obj)

     Each wrapped instance contains an optional reference to a Python object that can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.
-This returns a reference to that object.
+This returns a new reference to that object.

     :param obj:
         the wrapped instance.